 What if the weather is bad and the flight is postponed?

 We believe it is better to be on the ground wishing that we were flying, than flying and wishing we had stayed on the ground!
 The Pilot is the only one who can make the decision to fly or not.
-If the weather is not suitable for ballooning on the day you are booked, you will be advised when you call our confirmation line and asked to re-schedule your flight to a later date.
+If the weather is not suitable for ballooning on the day you are booked, you will be advised when you call our confirmation line.
+Just contact us with an alternative date so we can re-schedule your flight to a later date.

 Am I fit to fly?

 What if I’m afraid of heights?